Atrial Fibrillation (AFib)

 - Heart failure

-- Dislodged blood clot, which can cause stroke, pulmonary embolism, or other problems
+- Dislodged blood clot, which can cause stroke or other problems

 In certain situations, healthcare providers lower this last risk by giving medicines to help prevent clots (blood thinners).
-They give people these medicines before and after the procedure for some types of abnormal rhythms.
+They give people these medicines before and after the procedure.

-In some cases, the cardioversion may not reset a normal heart rhythm.
+In some cases, the cardioversion may not be able to reset a normal heart rhythm.
 There is also a risk that you might go back to your abnormal rhythm shortly after your cardioversion.
-Some people take medicine before and after the procedure to help prevent this.
+Sometimes people need to take medicines to help control the heart rhythm before the procedure.
+They may need to take medicines after the procedure and prevent the problem from happening again.

-How do I prepare for an electrical cardioversion?
+How do I get ready for an electrical cardioversion?

 Talk with your healthcare provider about what you should do to get ready for your electrical cardioversion.
-You may need to avoid eating or drinking anything before midnight of the day of your procedure.
+Follow any directions you are given for not eating or drinking before the procedure.

 Follow your healthcare provider’s instructions about what medicines to take before the procedure.
 This includes any medicines to prevent abnormal rhythms.
 Don’t stop taking any medicine unless your healthcare provider tells you to do so.
 You might need blood tests before the procedure to make sure the procedure is safe to do.

-If you are at higher risk of blood clots, your healthcare provider may want you to take anti-clotting medicine.
+If you are at higher risk of blood clots, your healthcare provider may want you to take anticlotting medicine.
 These are commonly taken for several weeks before and after the procedure.
-Not everyone needs this medicine, but some people do.
-You are likely to need anti-clotting medicine if your abnormal rhythm has lasted more than 48 hours or if you have had a blood clot in the past.
+Not everyone needs this medicine, but most people do.
+You are likely to need anticlotting medicine if your abnormal rhythm has lasted more than 48 hours or if you have had a blood clot in the past.

-Your healthcare provider may want a transesophageal echocardiography test before the procedure.
+Your healthcare provider may want a transesophageal echocardiography (TEE) test before the procedure.
 This test is a special kind of ultrasound.
 A thin, flexible tube is put down your throat and into your esophagus.
 Here, the tube is close to your heart.
 It lets your healthcare provider see if you have any blood clots in the heart.
 Your cardioversion will be delayed if a clot is found.
-You’ll likely need to take blood thinner medicine for a while until your risk of clots is low.
-It’s important to take this medicine (such as warfarin) exactly as your healthcare provider tells you.
+You’ll likely need to take blood-thinner medicine for a while until your risk for clots is low.
+You may have a repeat TEE to make sure the clot has gone away.
+It’s important to take any blood-thinning medicines exactly as your healthcare provider tells you.

 What happens during an electrical cardioversion?

 Talk with your healthcare provider about what to expect during your procedure.
-It may differ if you need emergency electrical cardioversion.
+It may differ if you need an urgent or emergency electrical cardioversion.
 In general, you can expect the following:

 - Soft electrode pads are placed on your chest and maybe on your back.
 You might need some areas of skin shaved to get the electrode pads to stick.